Please ensure Javascript is enabled for purposes of website accessibility

 Depression is the persistent feeling of sadness and loss of interest.
 It affects how seniors might feel, think, and handle daily activities, often leading to emotional and physical problems.
 Those with depression may experience changes in sleep, appetite, energy levels, and concentration.

 • Management: Counseling, antidepressants, support groups, and lifestyle changes.
-Assisted living and memory care at communities just for seniors like South Hill Village involves providing companionship, engaging activities, and access to mental health professionals.
+Assisted living and memory care at communities just for seniors, like South Hill Village, involve providing companionship, engaging activities, and access to mental health professionals

 Anxiety Disorders